paquolalab/dRFEtools/README.md

     **Yields:**

-    -   graph: plot of dRFE with estimated redundant set indicated as well as fraction and set size used.
+    -   graph: plot of dRFE with estimated peripheral set indicated as well as fraction and set size used.
 It automatically saves files as pdf, png, and svg

 9. Plot lowess vline

     `plot_with_lowess_vline`

-    Plot feature elimination results with the redundant set indicated.
+    Plot feature elimination results with the peripheral set indicated.
 This will be ROC AUC for multiple classification (3+), NMI for binary classification, or R2 for regression.